Br. Kilian Beirne

 In addition to Me Grandfather, he authored White Birch Abbey: A Characterization of Life at the Abbey and From Sea to Shining Sea: The Holy Cross Brothers in the United States, further testifying to his literary gifts and interest in both religious and cultural history.
 His works provide valuable insights to those interested in Irish heritage, Catholic education, and religious life in 20th-century America.

-Brother Kilian Beirne passed away in the United States, leaving behind a legacy as a teacher, author, and chronicler of Irish and Holy Cross life.
+Brother Kilian Beirne passed away on 26 March 1978 in Connecticut, U.S.A., leaving behind a legacy as a teacher, author, and chronicler of Irish and Holy Cross life.